 2.1.
-The RD-ACTION Joint Action and the Orphanetwork Direct Grant dissemination of knowledge on RD.
+The Orphanetwork Direct Grant

+Orphanet has become a backbone for the rare disease community, with the substantial amount of data developed being not only essential as leverage both for scientific projects as well as policies related to rare diseases in Europe, but also for increasing the awareness and the dissemination of knowledge on RD.
 Orphanet is mentioned in the European Union's principal documents on RD (e.g. the Commission Communication "Rare diseases: Europe's challenges" of 11 November 2008 and the Recommendation of the Council on an Action in the field of rare diseases of 8 June 2009) as the source of current information on RD in the EU as well as a strategic element of any national plan/strategy on RD, which each Member State was encouraged to develop by the end of 2013.
 It is also mentioned as a key tool for information on RD in the directive on the application of patients' rights in cross-border healthcare (2011).